 While there is no single book that can provide all the necessary information, cross-referencing various books on mushroom identification and fungi reference books can aid in identifying findings.

 In addition to providing identification information, some of the recommended mushroom books also include delectable recipes, making mushroom hunting a fulfilling experience.

-Mushrooms – by Roger Phillips
+Mushrooms: A comprehensive guide to mushroom identification – by Roger Phillips

 Edible Mushrooms: A Forager’s Guide to the Wild Fungi of Britain and Europe – by Geoff Dann